 - Bring your own container to take-out restaurants and cafes and ask staff to use them.

 - Businesses on the coast offer refills of containers for lots of things from beer in growlers, to household cleaners to shampoos and soaps!
-Visit our Reuse Directory Page for an evolving list of local businesses.
+Visit our Reuse Directory Page for ideas of where to look.